remexre/remexre.github.io/_posts/2017-05-19-monto-version-3-specification-draft-1.md

 ### 3.1.1.
 Connection Initiation

 A Client SHALL initiate a connection to a Broker either when it starts, or when Monto capabilities are requested.
-Although Monto can occur over any port, Clients SHOULD default to connected to port 28888 on the current machine, and Brokers SHOULD default to serving on that port.
+Although Monto can operate over connections on any port, Clients SHOULD default to connecting to port 28888 on the current machine, and Brokers SHOULD default to serving on that port.
 Clients and Brokers SHOULD be able to connect to and serve on other ports, if configured to do so.

 Upon initiating a connection to a Broker, a Client MUST attempt to use an HTTP/2 connection if the Client supports HTTP/2.
 If the Client does not,